Enterprise AI is scaling fast, and infrastructure is now a strategic priority

 What this looks like for teams building AI products

-If you are deploying AI inside a business — whether as a product feature, an internal tool, or a full workflow automation — the infrastructure questions matter more than most teams realize early on.
+If you are deploying AI inside a business — as a product feature, an internal tool, or a full workflow automation — the infrastructure questions matter more than most teams realize early on.
+Four of them deserve answers before you scale, not after.

 Compute strategy.
 Where are your models running?
 What does your cost curve look like as usage grows?
-If you are relying on a single provider, what happens when capacity gets tight or pricing changes?
+If you rely on a single provider, what happens when capacity gets tight or pricing changes?
+A one-line answer to any of these is a warning sign.

 Latency and reliability.
 A model that takes eight seconds to respond is fine in a demo.
 It is unusable in a production application where users expect near-instant feedback.
-Your infrastructure needs to deliver consistent performance, not just peak performance.
+Your infrastructure needs to deliver consistent performance, not just peak performance — p95 latency matters more than the best-case demo.

 Cost management.
 AI compute is expensive.
-Without visibility into per-request costs and a plan for optimization, budgets can spiral quickly once usage moves beyond pilot scale.
+Without visibility into per-request costs and a plan for optimization — caching, batching, model routing, right-sizing — budgets spiral quickly once usage moves beyond pilot scale.
+The teams that instrument cost from day one keep control of it.

 Infrastructure as differentiator